 Over the years we have been steadily filling out our product line of welding and plasma cutting products.
 We constantly get requests for a better/different/more affordable option to something we sell and we do our best to listen!
-Our tech team often gets questions about which two closely similar products are better for them and even though a product is close in design and price, there are small details that set it apart and may make your decision easier.
+Our tech team often gets questions about which product is better for them and even though a product is close in design and price, there are small details that set it apart and may make your decision easier.

 The other thing to consider is the air required to run each machine.
 If you only have a small pancake or mobile air compressor you might not be able to keep up with the 5-7 cfm @ 60 psi required to cut with the 40.
 This means you’ll need to do very short cuts or will get inconsistent cuts as your small compressor tries to keep up.
 The Versa-Cut 20 on the other hand only requires 3 CFM @ a low 30 PSI.
 That means it’ll drain your tank less quickly and will allow you to make longer cuts before having to wait for the compressor to catch up.
 If you’re mainly cutting thinner materials and only have 110V and a small compressor you’re still in the game with the Cut-20.

 The size and accuracy of a cut is also very important.
-A properly set plasma cutter can produce intricate with little slag if things are set up correctly.
-The problem with most large plasma cutters is that they have a torch that takes larger tips and produce a fatter arc.
+A plasma cutter that is dialed-in correctly can produce intricate cuts with little slag.
+The problem with most large plasma cutters is that they have a torch that takes larger tips and produce a wider arc.
 This means intricate cuts can be difficult; especially as the tip wears and the plasma arc grows.
 The Cut-20 uses a fine 0.65mm cutting tip that allows for precise cuts for greater control over the arc.
 In contrast the versa cut 40 uses a mid-range 0.1mm tip that creates an arc/cut almost twice the size.
 We reach for the Versa-Cut 20 when we want to make cuts in sheet metal as the fine arc will warp the metal less and creates the cleanest, quickest cut possible.